OtpChatBot/Ybot/README.md

   * ruby - Ybot eval simple ruby expression
   * ip - Ybot external ip
   * hacker_help - Ybot search in stackoverflow.
+  * translate - use google translate from Ybot.
+  * url - url encode/decode plugin.

 These are Ybot's core plugins.
-You can find other plugins at [ybot-contrib](https://github.com/0xAX/ybot-contrib)
+You can find other plugins at [ybot-contrib](https://github.com/0xAX/ybot-contrib) or see at [ybot plugins catalog](http://0xax.github.com/ybot-plugins.html).

 Contribute
 ============